Asante people: Geography

-The Ashanti Region has a variety of terrains: coasts and mountains; wildlife sanctuary, strict nature reserve, and national park; forests and grasslands; lush agricultural areas; and near savannas, enriched with vast deposits of industrial minerals, most notably vast deposits of gold.
+The Ashanti Region has a variety of terrains: coasts and mountains; wildlife sanctuary, strict nature reserve, and national park; forests and grasslands; lush agricultural areas; and nearby savannas, enriched with vast deposits of industrial minerals, most notably vast deposits of gold.

-The territory Asante people settled is home to a volcanic crater lake, Lake Bosumtwi, and Asante is bordered westerly to Lake Volta within the central part of present-day Ghana.
-The Asante (Kingdom of Asante) territory is densely forested, mostly fertile and to some extent mountainous.
+The territory the Asante people is home to a volcanic crater lake, Lake Bosumtwi, and Asante is bordered westerly to Lake Volta within the central part of present-day Ghana.
+The Asante territory is densely forested, mostly fertile and to some extent mountainous.
 There are two seasons—the rainy season (April to November) and the dry season (December to March).
-The land has several streams; the dry season, however is extremely desiccated.
-Ashanti Region is hot year round.
+The land has several streams; the dry season, however, is extremely desiccated.
+The region remains hot year round.

-Today Asante people number upwards of 10 million.
+Today the Asante people number upwards of 10 million.
 Asante Twi, the majority language, is a member of the Central Tano languages within the Kwa languages.
 Asante political power combines Asantehene Otumfuo Nana Osei Tutu II as the political head of the Asantes and the Ashanti Region, with Asante semi-one-party state representative New Patriotic Party, and since the Ashanti Region (and the Kingdom of Asante) state political union with Ghana, the Asante remain largely influential.

 Asantes reside in Asante and Brong Ahafo Regions in Ghana.
 Kumase metropolis, the capital of Asante (Kingdom of Asante), has also been the historic capital of the Asante Kingdom.
 The Ashanti Region currently has a population of 11 million (11,000,000).

 Today, as in the past, the Ashanti Region continues to make significant contributions to Ghana's economy.
 Asante is richly endowed with industrial minerals and agricultural implements, Asante is responsible for much of Ghana's domestic food production and for the foreign exchange Ghana earns from cocoa, agricultural implements, gold, bauxite, manganese, various other industrial minerals, and timber.
 Kumase metropolis and Ashanti Region produces 96% of Ghana's exports.

 History

 Asante Empire

-In the 1670s the Ashanti went from being a tributary state to the centralized hierarchical Denkyira kingdom.
-Asantehene Osei Kofi Tutu I, military leader and head of the Oyoko clan, founded the Asante kingdom.
-Osei Tutu obtained the support of other clan chiefs and using Kumase as the central base, subdued surrounding states.
-Osei Tutu challenged and eventually defeated Denkyira in 1701, and presumptuously from this, the name Asante came to be.
+Until the 1670s the Ashanti were a tributary state to the centralized Denkyira kingdom.
+It was then that Asantehene Osei Kofi Tutu I, military leader and head of the Oyoko clan, subdued surrounding states with the support of other clan chiefs.
+Osei Tutu finally defeated the Denkyira kingdom in 1701.

-Realizing the weakness of a loose confederation of Akan states, Osei Tutu strengthened centralization of the surrounding Akan groups and expanded the powers judiciary system within the centralized government.
-Thus, this loose confederation of small city-states grew into a kingdom or empire looking to expand its land.
+Realizing the weakness of a loose confederation of Akan states, Osei Tutu strengthened centralization of the surrounding Akan groups and expanded the power of the judiciary system within the centralized government.
+The kingdom grew into an empire as it looked to expand its land.
 Newly conquered areas had the option of joining the empire or becoming tributary states.
-Opoku Ware I, Osei Tutu's successor, extended the borders.
+Opoku Ware I, Osei Tutu's successor, extended the borders further.